ethereum/go-ethereum/docs/_getting-started/index.md

 - Basic Blockchain Knowledge

 ## Step 1: Open Terminal

-You will need your system terminal to run the commands for this tutorial.
+You will need your system terminal to run the commands for this tutorial,

+Use the command below to create an account

 ![Create new account command](../../static/images/open_terminal.png)
 ## Step 2: Create accounts